SortableJS/angular-legacy-sortablejs/README.md

   });
 ```

+# Tests
+There are selenium based tests that can be used to check for regressions

+## Requirements
+  - node
+  - yarn

+## Setting up tests
+Navigate to the repo directory in a terminal and run

+    yarn

-# Running e2e Tests
+## Running e2e tests

-To run the e2e tests run each of these commands in a seperate tab
+To run the e2e tests run each of these commands in a separate terminal window

 ```bash
 npm run serve:example